 A parent should inform the school and the Local Education Authority if there is a change in their circumstances, for example:

-• if they start working and are no longer in receipt of benefits;
+- if they start working and are no longer in receipt of benefits;

-• if there has been a change in their benefit;
+- if there has been a change in their benefit;

-• if theirchild moves school;
+- if their child moves school;

-• if their changes address.
+- if their child changes address.

 Are packed lunches required to comply with school food standards?